MunifTanjim/minimo/exampleSite/content/docs/charts.md

     ```
     ````

-# Lines charts
+# Line charts

-Lines charts are also simple:
+Line charts are also simple:

 ```chart
     {